6 Ways Apple Cider Vinegar Makes You Healthier

 Blood sugar/diabetes – The anti-glycemic effect of apple cider vinegar is documented.
 It blocks the digestion of some starches, which prevents them from raising blood sugar levels.
 The gains are not enough, however, to significantly reduce blood sugar levels.
 ACV fans should also proceed with caution because apple cider vinegar can worsen gastroparesis – slowing of stomach emptying that can occur with diabetes.
 Increased acid can also put a strain on a diabetic’s kidneys and bones.

 Digestion – Constipation and heartburn symptoms can be reduced by apple cider vinegar’s ability to reduce the starches you digest and feed the good bacteria in your gut.
-Sore throat/congestion/allergies – For a sore throat or to break up mucous and sinus congestion in those with allergies, try mixing 1 teaspoon of ACV, 1 teaspoon of cayenne pepper and 3 teaspoons of honey with a half-cup of water.
+Sore throat/congestion/allergies – For a sore throat or to break up mucus and sinus congestion in those with allergies, try mixing 1 teaspoon of ACV, 1 teaspoon of cayenne pepper and 3 teaspoons of honey with a half-cup of water.
 High pH levels of ACV help break up mucus and its acidic, antiseptic and antibacterial properties help eliminate bacteria.

 Skin – Some swear by apple cider vinegar for improving the skin’s complexion.
 Others use diluted ACV on a washcloth as an all-natural astringent that restores proper pH levels, absorbs excess oil and reduces fine lines.